 Late-Onset Celiac Disease

 Celiac disease may occur at any age, even in the elderly.
 While people must have a genetic predisposition to it, researchers don't know why some people develop an immune reaction after years of tolerance to gluten.
-A University of Maryland study found that the incidence of celiac disease has doubled every 15 years since 1974.
+But the average length of time it takes a person with symptoms to be diagnosed with celiac disease is four years.

 Diagnosis: Blood Tests